Surmia/Game-Of-Life/README.md

 # Game-Of-Life

-A zero-player game based upon Conway's cellular automaton.
+A zero-player game based on Conway's cellular automaton.

 Demo version of this game can be seen here: https://surmia.github.io/Game-Of-Life/

+## How to play:

+Choose board's size and click on 'Stwórz planszę' button.
+Next click on cells that you want to start as alive, choose 'graj' button and watch the cells change.
+Click on 'pauza' if you want to pause the game.

+## Technologies:

+* HTML5
+* CSS3
+* JavaScript
+* Webpack